lua-batteries/lua-batteries/README.md

 </p>

-`lua-batteries` is a batteries included lua installation more specifically it is set of meson build scripts to build [Lua](https://www.lua.org), [LuaJIT](https://luajit.org), [luarocks](https://github.com/luarocks/luarocks) and some useful libraries and modules.
+`lua-batteries` is a batteries included lua installation more specifically it is set of meson build scripts to build [Lua](https://www.lua.org), [LuaJIT](https://luajit.org), [luarocks](https://github.com/luarocks/luarocks) and many useful libraries and modules.
 These scripts were initially based on franko's [lua](https://github.com/franko/lua) and [luajit](https://github.com/franko/luajit) meson build scripts but now they are extended to next level.

 ## Prebuilt Packages